Computing and Business

 http://appinventor.mit.edu (Massachusetts Institute of Technology)

 The Faculty of Computing and Business provides a number of opportunities outside of normal curriculum time.
 This includes at various times:

-- After-school study club for Key Stage 4 GCSE Computing
+- After-school study club for Key Stage 3 and 4 GCSE Computing

 - The Student Investor Challenge